Hostynnyi Dvir (Kyiv): First reconstruction

-First reconstruction (1828–1833)

 The reconstruction had started in 1829 when Melensky left his job due to illness.
 Industrialists from merchant court were supplying the construction materials.
-It was planned to end the reconstruction in 1930, but for various reasons it lasted until 1833.
+It was planned to end the reconstruction in 1830, but for various reasons it lasted until 1833.
 After being opened, some parts of the building were modified in the next years.
 In the beginning of XX century the second floor was enlarged by lowering the first one, it was made to increase the space for trade.

 During the Soviet era, the building was heavily modified, losing its original facade.
 During World War II Hostynnyi Dvir was abandoned and in a 1947 city master plan it was planned to be demolished, however the building was saved and continued to work.
-In 70s the metro was built to Podil and due to underground work the merchant court got a subsidence.
+In 70s the metro line was built to Podil and due to underground work the merchant court got a subsidence.

+Renovation

 It was planned to restore the building, but nobody wanted to work on it since it was in a dangerous state.
-Valentyna Shevchenko and Yurii Losytskyi developed a reconstruction project based on Luigi Rusca's original one, found in the archive.
+Valentyna Shevchenko and Yurii Losytskyi developed a reconstruction project based on Luigi Rusca's original one found in the archive.
 In 1979 Hostynnyi Dvir became a part of an architectural heritage.
-However, it couldn't be simply repaired due to damage, so it was decided to demolish the old building and to build a new one using the original project.
+However, it couldn't be easily repaired due to damage, so it was decided to demolish the old building and build a new one using the original project.

-Renovation (1983–1990)

-The renovation had started in 1983, one half of a building was demolished and in 1985 it was rebuilt to open there the Zabolotnyi State Architectural Library.
-Next year's Chernobyl disaster caused money redirection, so the work on Hostynnyi Dvir had to slow down.
+The renovation had started in 1983, one half of a building was demolished and in 1985 it was rebuilt, becoming a home for the Zabolotny Library of Architecture.
+Next year's Chernobyl disaster caused the money redirection, so the work on Hostynnyi Dvir had to slow down.
 In 1987 the remaining parts of the old building were destroyed, and the renovation was completed in 1990.
-Despite being newly built, the merchant court retained the status of an architectural heritage.
+Despite being newly built, the merchant court retained its status of an architectural heritage.

-In 1994 the building was leased to Ukrrestavratsiia company, that promised to keep the building in a good state, but in fact planned to open a shopping mall in it.
-In 2011, it was excluded from architectural heritage, next year it was approved to reconstruct it into a shopping mall with offices and parking.
-The new project of Andriy Myrhorodskyi featured a third floor and a glass roof over the court.